daviddarnes/alembic/README.md

 Google Analytics can be enabled via the site configuration too.
 Add your tracking ID to the `/_config.yml` file in the following method: `google_analytics: 'UA-XXXXXXXX-1'`.
 By default all IPs of site visitors are anonymous to maintain a level of privacy for the audience.
 If you wish to turn this off set the `google_analytics_anonymize_ip` key to `false`.

-Date format can be customised in the `/_config.yml` with the option `date_format` (please refer to Liquid date filters documentation for learning about formatting possibilities):
+Date format can be customised in the `/_config.yml` with the option `date_format` (please refer to Liquid date filters documentation for learning about formatting possibilities).
+Only placeholder formatting is supported, do not try to use ordinal dates introduced in Jekyll 3.8.

-`date_format: "%-d %B %Y" # NOTE: only placeholder formatting is supported (do not try to use ordinal dates introduced in Jekyll 3.8)`
+The `short_name` option within `/_config.yml` is to add a custom name to the site's web application counterpart.
+When the website is added to a device this name will appear alonside the app icon.
+The short name will default to the site title if this isn't set.

 ### Site performance settings